 We have complied with the independence and other ethical requirements of the FRC's Ethical Standard and the ethical pronouncements of the ICAEW.
 We also apply International Standard on Quality Management (UK) 1 Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements and accordingly maintain comprehensive systems of continuing quality management.
+We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion.

-Responsibilities of Corporation of the College of West Anglia for regularity
+Responsibilities of Corporation of The College of West Anglia for regularity

-The Corporation of the College of West Anglia is responsible, under the grant funding agreements and contracts with the ESFA and the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and guidance, for ensuring that expenditure disbursed and income received are applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
-The Corporation of the College of West Anglia is also responsible for preparing the Governing Body's Statement of Regularity, Propriety and Compliance.
+The Corporation of The College of West Anglia is responsible, under the grant funding agreements and contracts with the ESFA and the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and guidance, for ensuring that expenditure disbursed and income received are applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The Corporation of The College of West Anglia is also responsible for preparing the Governing Body's Statement of Regularity, Propriety and Compliance.